General United Way FAQ's

 Some results made possible through gifts last year:

-- More than 23,500 people received basic food assistance.
+- More than 1,000 people received emergency shelter.

 How can I become a United Way Leadership Investor?